 3.1.
 Subscription Fees.
 Customer shall pay Emissary the fees set forth in each Order (the “Subscription Fee”) for each Term.
 Emissary will not be required to refund the Subscription Fee under any circumstances except as set forth in this Agreement.

 3.2.
 Taxes.
 Customer shall be solely responsible for paying any sales, value-added, business use, or other similar taxes relating to the System or any other product or service provided by Emissary (collectively, the “Service”), exclusive of Emissary’s income taxes.
-The fees listed in an Order are exclusive of taxes, and Emissary shall have the right to invoice taxes together with or separately from the fees payable by Customer.
+The Subscription Fees are exclusive of taxes, and Emissary shall have the right to invoice taxes together with or separately from the Subscription Fees payable by Customer.

 3.3.
 Invoice Dispute.
 Any invoice must be disputed within thirty (30) days of delivery.
 If within that period Customer delivers written notice disputing an invoiced amount and describing the basis for dispute with reasonable particularity, the parties shall make a good faith effort to confer and resolve the dispute within thirty (30) days of delivery of Customer’s notice.
 If Customer has paid all undisputed amounts and engages in good faith negotiations, Emissary’ rights under this Agreement to assess overdue payment charges, suspend access to the System due to non-payment, or terminate the Agreement for material breach based on non-payment of the disputed payment, shall be suspended during that thirty (30) day period.